Curves of planetary motion in geocentric perspective: Epitrochoids

 curves of Lissajous.

-This may offer another quite interesting view on planets motion.
+This may offer another quite interesting view on our planets motions.